 You can hear all the songs off our debut album by subscribing to our fan club.

-Watch for announcements on our Facebook page or through e-mails to our fan club about the release of our second studio album, Pass the Rock N Roll Torch.
-Vittorio plays the Star Spangled Banner on it, we cover AC/DC’s Long Way to the Top, complete with bagpipes and we added 8 new original songs.
+I play the Star Spangled Banner on it, we cover AC/DC’s Long Way to the Top, complete with bagpipes and we added 8 new original songs.
 It’s a cool album, and like our debut album, we were only 11 when we completed all the songs in the studio.

 Before our 12th birthday we played our third, big, sold out concert at Rock Star University’s HOUSE OF ROCK.
 I forget how many songs we played, but at the end of it, Michael O’Shea, owner of radio station 97.7 The River, Classic Rock for the North Bay presented us with a Gibson, Angus Young Signature guitar that was signed by all the 97.7 The River DJ’s and crowned us the Greatest 11 Year Old Rockers on the Planet!
 I thanked Michael O’Shea for the guitar and we played Long Live Rock N Roll on it.
 You can see a video clip of the concert on the Video Concerts Page.

-We played a benefit concert over Thanksgiving to raise money for the fire victims in Lake County.
+We played a benefit concert over Thanksgiving that same year to raise money for the fire victims in Lake County.
 The concert was great.
 We got to meet Robby Krieger from the Doors and Danny Seraphine from Chicago who were part of a Classic Rock superband that performed right before we went on stage.